SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 * Formatting columns (dates, numbers, currency)
 * Filling in missing data in MySQL

+First, I identified the missing values in the quantity column.
+Then, for rows where quantity was not NULL, I calculated the unit price as sales / quantity.
+Next, I calculated the missing quantities for rows where quantity was NULL using the calculated unit prices and a JOIN query.
+To do this, I created a temporary table calculated_quantities to store the missing values.
+Finally, I updated the orders table, filling in the missing quantity values with the calculated amounts.

 ```sql
 -- Filling in missing quantity data
 CREATE TEMPORARY TABLE calculated_quantities AS